How Long Does Pizza Sauce Last in the Fridge?

 Combine this with melting cheese and you’ve got yourself a memorable meal the entire family will love.
 Whether you’re using a sweet or spice tomato sauce, this is a ‘make or break’ ingredient.
 For this reason, you need to know the signs of when it’s gone bad.
 After all, if it’s spoiled and you use it on your pizza, you might as well toss your pie away!

 More importantly though, how long does pizza sauce last in the fridge?
 Knowing the answer to this question will help avoid it from going bad.
 Consequently, serving your family, friends, and guests terrible pizza (not to mention it can make them sick too)!

-Do you suspect your sauce has gone bad?
-Here is how you can tell.
+Unsure if your pizza sauce has gone bad?
+Here’s how you can tell.